Teletext: History

 Meanwhile, the General Post Office (GPO), whose telecommunications division later became British Telecom, had been researching a similar concept since the late 1960s, known as Viewdata.
 Unlike Teledata, a one-way service carried in the existing TV signal, Viewdata was a two-way system using telephones.
 Since the Post Office owned the telephones, this was considered to be an excellent way to drive more customers to use the phones.

-In 1972, the BBC demonstrated its system, now known as Ceefax ("seeing facts", the departmental stationery used the "Cx" logo), on various news shows.
+In 1972, the BBC demonstrated its system, now known as Ceefax ("seeing facts", the departmental stationery used the "Cx" logo), on various news shows; this was not actual broadcast teletext but was transmitted using a wired connection.
 The Independent Television Authority (ITA) announced its own service in 1973, known as ORACLE (Optional Reception of Announcements by Coded Line Electronics).
 Not to be outdone, the GPO immediately announced a 1200/75 baud videotext service under the name Prestel (this system was based on teletext protocols, but telephone-based).

 The TV-broadcast based systems were originally incompatible; Ceefax displayed pages of 24 lines with 32 characters each, while ORACLE offered pages of 22 lines with 40 characters each.
 In other ways the standards overlapped; for instance, both used 7-bit ASCII characters and other basic details.
 In 1974, all the services agreed on a standard for displaying the information.
 The display would be a simple 24 × 40 grid of text, with some graphics characters for constructing simple graphics.
 The standard did not define the delivery system, so both Viewdata-like and Teledata-like services could at least share the TV-side hardware (which at that time was quite expensive).